jabyess/7x7/README.md

 ## Todo:

-* Build a better match data structure - probably use Set() for duplicate removal
 * Implement pathfinding algorithm to ensure moves are valid and invalid
   * Only moves with a clear path should be considered valid
 * Levels